11BelowStudio/sbig2023-committy/README.md

 ← `README.md`: That’s this file, where you can tell people what your cool website does and how you built it.

-← `server.js`: The Node.js server defines the endpoints in the site API, processing requests, connecting to the database using the `sqlite.js` script, and sending info back to the client.
+← `server.ts`: The Node.js server defines the endpoints in the site API, processing requests, connecting to the database using the `sqlite.js` script, and sending info back to the client.

 ← `sqlite.js`: The database script handles setting up and connecting to the SQLite database.
-The `server.js` API endpoints call the functions in the database script to manage the data.
+The `server.ts` API endpoints call the functions in the database script to manage the data.

 When the app runs, the scripts build the database: